Finding Solitude at Joshua Tree National Park, California

 2 Joshua Tree State Park

-The Joshua Tree, for which the park is named, is an indigenous plant that reminds me of a furry cactus with starburst pompoms.
+The whimsical Joshua Tree, for which the park is named, is an indigenous plant that reminds me of a furry cactus with starburst pompoms.
 These plants were used by the American Indians for food (their seeds and flower buds), household items and clothing (baskets and sandals).

 The ground cover was scarce in most parts with clumps of brush, predominantly creosote bush.
 Colorful ocotillo and cactus were intermittently scattered throughout the vast expanse of the desert.